ejcasper/Elk-Stack-Project/README.md

 - _TODO: What does Filebeat watch for?_
 - Logging information - changes?????
 - _TODO: What does Metricbeat record?_
-o	Metricbeat records metrics and statistics - such as CPU usage or loads to a web server.
+-	Metricbeat records metrics and statistics - such as CPU usage or loads to a web server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.